preethikavitha/Fleet_Management_Project/README.md

-# 🚗 Vehicle Rental Management System
+## Fleet Management System

 A full-stack web application for managing vehicle rentals with features for both users and administrators.
-This system enables users to book vehicles with flexible options (self-drive or with driver), track bookings, and download invoices.
-The admin panel provides tools to manage vehicles, track financials, and oversee customers and employees.
+This system enables users to book vehicles with flexible options (self-drive or with driver) and download invoices.
+The admin panel provides tools to manage vehicles, track financials, customers and employees.

----

-## 🌐 Features
+## Features

-### 👤 User Side:
+User Side:

 * Vehicle Booking with selection of pick-up and drop-off dates.
 * Flexible Pricing Models: Charges based on day, kilometer, or hour.